 Addressing the Crisis is an online, open source journal focused on public sphere engagements with the theories of Stuart Hall.
-The first issue will be published in late Fall 2018.
+The first issue was published in Spring 2019.
 Powered by Bepress.

 "Fat Bats, Postpunks, Depressed Dills, and Ice Witches," is a digital project that maps voice enunciation to illustrate the ways in which the composition of music and voice structure magnifies meaning and undergirds the aesthetic and cultural work of reimagining music subcultures via the Black imagination.
 Powered by Finale and Chordify.